HighPoint/titan-client-viewer/README.md

-# This project was bootstrapped with Create React app
+# Titan Client Viewer

 This uses AWS Amplify - primarily for the security / authentication components.
+The original project was bootstrapped with Create React app.

 Items: